Morton Cranial Collection

-The Morton Collection is made up of more than 1,300 crania, including skulls from enslaved individuals.
-About 900 crania were acquired by Philadelphia-based physician and anatomy lecturer Samuel George Morton during the 1830s and 1840s.
-After his death in 1851, the Academy of Natural Sciences of Philadelphia purchased and expanded the collection.
+The Morton Collection consists of over 1,300 crania, which were collected by Samuel Morton and others during the mid-19th century.
+After Morton’s death in 1851, the Academy of Natural Sciences of Philadelphia purchased and expanded the collection.
 It was moved to the Penn Museum in 1966.

 The exact number of crania in the collection is difficult to determine due to inconsistencies and renumbering in the Morton and Meig's catalogues.
 The figures provided in these pages are based on the best current assessments around constantly evolving research into the Collection.

 19th-century archival records from the Morton collection identified at least 13 individuals as Black Philadelphians.
 Laying their cranial remains to rest in an initial step that reflects our ongoing work towards repair.